fitkhaoDev/fitkhaoweb/DEPLOYMENT_GUIDE.md

 # 1. Make your code changes in /src

-# 2. Build the application
+# 2. Build the application for GitHub Pages
-npm run build
+npm run build:github

 # 3. Commit and push
 git add .